camerony/VoronCustom/V0.1_Z_Jiggy/README.md

-# Z Chain Mount V0.1 (Beta)
+# Z-Leadscrew Alignment Tool V0.1 (Beta)

-Easier way to attach and remove the z-chain for maintenance.
+Help align the leadscrew and Anti-Backlash Nut

-Use heat insert for screw
+It is recommend to print 2 of this tool to place at the top and the bottom along the leadscrew.

-Press into extrusion rotate 90 degrees
+Use this tool with the printer turned off.

-Turn 90 degrees to lock into place and slide to the back panel
+This is an alignment tool and should be removed before turn back on your printer.

 ![](./images/cad.png)